asadRiaz00/Ionic3FireBaseStarter-Basic-/README.md

-# Ionic 3 Starter with FireBase
+## Build a Simple Ionic App Login/Registration  integrated with Firebase
+Just a starter .

 Ionic 3  Starter with 2 Pages.